QuantEcon/lecture-eqm/lectures/rational_expectations.md

 We follow Lucas and Prescott by employing a setting that is readily "Bellmanized" (i.e., susceptible to  being formulated as a dynamic programming problems.

-Because we use linear quadratic setups for demand and costs, we can deploy the LQ programming techniques described in {doc}`this lecture <lqcontrol>`.
+Because we use linear quadratic setups for demand and costs, we can deploy the LQ programming techniques described in {doc}`this lecture <dle:lqcontrol>`.

 We will learn about how a representative agent's problem differs from a planner's, and how a planning problem can be used to compute  quantities and prices in a rational expectations equilibrium.